gchq/Gaffer/core/cache/README.md

 gaffer.cache.config.file=/path/to/file.xml
 ```

-By default there is no service loaded so if your using a componenet that
+By default there is no service loaded so if your using a component that
 makes use of the CacheServiceLoader, be sure to specify the service class
 in the store.properties file.